 Fortunately, you’ll find a multitude of investors willing to invest in worthy startup businesses.
 According to the American Angel report, 63% of angel investors live outside Silicon Valley, New York or Boston, the traditional homes of venture capital.

-There might be a time when you think of bootstrapping or self-financing your startup, or are just inquisitive about how to find investors for your business.
-Here are few tips to help you get started on how to find the investors and how to connect with them effectively.
+There might be a time when you think of bootstrapping or self-financing your startup or are just inquisitive about how to find investors for your business.
+Here are a few tips to help you get started on how to find the investors and how to connect with them effectively.

 What Are Small Business Investors?